kumahq/kuma-demo/vagrant/README.md

 This will start our demo marketplace application and Kuma split across multiple machines:

 1. The first machine hosts the Kuma control plane.
+2. The second machine will host Redis service that stores reviews for each item
-2. The second machine will host our frontend application that allows you to visually interact with the marketplace
+3. The third machine will host the Elasticsearch service that stores all the items in our marketplace
+4. The fourth machine will host the Prometheus dashboard and the [kuma-prometheus-sd](https://kuma.io/docs/0.3.2/policies/#traffic-metrics)
-3. The third machine will host our backend application that handles the logic of our application
+5. The fifth machine will host our v0 backend application that handles the logic of our application
-4. The fourth machine will host the Elasticsearch service that stores all the items in our marketplace
+6. The sixth machine will host our v1 backend application that handles the logic of our application with sales
-5. The fifth machine will host Redis service that stores reviews for each item
+7. The seventh machine will host our frontend application that allows you to visually interact with the marketplace
-6. The sixth machine will be the Kong Gateway acting as an ingress to your mesh
+8. The last machine will be the Kong Gateway acting as an ingress to your mesh

 To check if the machines are up and running after the `vagrant up` command, use `vagrant status`: